nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The name of the first event in the list is changed to `editedEventName`.

     1. Other incorrect commands to try: `edit_event`, `edit_event n/editedEventName`, etc.

+1. _{ more test cases …​ }_

 ### Listing all events

 1. Listing all events

     1. Test case: `list_event`<br>
-       Expected: All the events currently present in the event list will be shown.
-If the event list is currently empty, a message `There is no event present!` will be shown.
+       Expected: All the events currently present in the event list will be shown. <br> If the event list is currently empty, a message `There is no event present!` will be shown.
 Otherwise, a message `Listed all event(s).` will be shown.

 ### Getting today's events

 1. Getting today's events

     1. Test case: `today_event`<br>
-       Expected: All the events that happening on today will be shown.
+       Expected: All the events that happening on today will be shown. <br>
        A message `Listed events happen on today` and `x event(s) listed!` will be shown, where `x` is the number of events that happen on today.

+1. _{ more test cases …​ }_

 ### Finding events by names

 1. Finding events by names

     1. Test case: `find_event project meeting`<br>
-       Expected: All the events whose name contains any of `project` or `meeting` in the event list will be shown.
+       Expected: All the events whose name contains any of `project` or `meeting` in the event list will be shown. <br>
        A message `x event(s) listed!` will be shown, where `x` is the number of events that satisfies the condition.

+1. _{ more test cases …​ }_

 ### Clearing expired events

 1. Clearing expired events

    1. Test case: `clear_expired_event`<br>
-      Expected: Events with past end date time are cleared from the list.
+      Expected: Events with past end date time are cleared from the list. <br>
       Success message `Expired events (if any) have been cleared!` will always be shown in the status message, regardless of whether there is any expired event or not.

+1. _{ more test cases …​ }_

 ### Finding schedule given a date